danielharrell/open-eyes-lect-2017-18/Open.md

 ## Awareness {#awareness}

-On this account, then, only mere openness can be boundless;
+On this account, then, only mere openness can be boundless.
-true openness is always bounded, or closed.
-And we can deepen this account, to argue that even mere openness must be bounded, to gain any semblance of boundlessness.
+True openness is always bounded, or closed.
+And we can deepen the account, to argue that even mere openness must be bounded, to gain any semblance of boundlessness.
 For now consider our deepest state of being, on my earlier
 suggestion: the open eyes of awareness.
 For example: the open eyes of Leontius.
-On the one hand, his loss of them again exposes him, like a broken jar, to whatever lies outside.
+On the one hand, his loss of command over them exposes him, like a broken jar, to whatever lies outside.
 Yet on the other hand, this same loss allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
-His masterless eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets.
+His liberated eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets.

 And this perfection of outer sight seems matched, even surpassed, by inner sight.
-For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here--> In this loss his eyes may be freed of him, and in that sense have become unbounded; but the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
-Nor could the result be any less, it seems, if the openness of eyes is to have any meaning, even a corrupted one.
-To stare is still to see.
-And this implies that mere openness can only be as boundless as true openness lets it be, lest it escape not merely the bounds of better judgment, but even the bounds of sheer awareness, and become an example of nothingness rather than openness.
+For Leontius is able to damn his eyes, despite his loss of command over them.
+"There, ye wretches, take your fill of the fine spectacle!"<!--Perhaps change quote here to one that uses word "damn"--> His eyes may be freed of him, and in that sense have become unbounded; yet the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
+To stare is still to see, and in this case to see with an acute sense of the boundary breached in seeing.
+This suggests that mere openness can only be as boundless as true openness lets it be, lest it escape not merely the bounds of better judgment, but even the bounds of sheer awareness, and become an example of nothingness rather than openness.